 The Weeknd, whose real name is Abel Tesfaye was born in Canada to Ethiopian immigrant parents.

-His career began in 2009 when he released music on YouTube but quickly vaulted to fame due to ventures outside of the music industry, such as inclusion on the Fifty Shades of Grey soundtrack and a staggering entertainment budget as the Superbowl halftime show.
+His career began in 2009 when he released music on YouTube, which quickly vaulted to fame due to ventures outside of the music industry, such as inclusion on the Fifty Shades of Grey soundtrack and a staggering entertainment budget as the Super Bowl halftime show.

 The Weeknd is perhaps best known for his early singles such as “I Can’t Feel My Face” and “The Hills,” though his writing has since veered away from pop hits and more into the realm of enigmatic crossover sounds.
 He is notoriously private and does not take interviews.